Is My Cat Freezing? Tips for Keeping Your Cat Warm in the Winter

 Does my cat get cold?

 With the exception of very short-haired or hairless breeds, most cats have warm thick coats to protect them when cold weather hits.
 However, your cat can still get cold or even freeze.
-While you can always add more layers to stay warm, Mr Whiskers doesn’t have that option.
+While you can always add more layers to stay warm, your fur baby doesn’t have that option.
 Very young or very old cats are particularly in danger of freezing if left outside during cold weather.
 And if your kitty is mostly indoors, this means they are less able to cope with cold weather and will freeze more quickly if outdoors for too long.

 When do cats freeze?